noiseprotocol/noise_spec/noise.md

 5. The handshake algorithm
 ============================

-A pattern for a handshake message is some sequence of **tokens** from "e, s, dhee, dhes, dhse, dhss".
+A pattern for a handshake message is some sequence of **tokens** from the set ("e", "s", "dhee", "dhes", "dhse", "dhss").
 To send (or receive) a handshake message you iterate through the tokens that comprise the message's pattern.
 For each token you write (or read) the public key it specifies, or perform the DH operation it specifies.

 To provide a rigorous description we introduce the notion of a `HandshakeState` object.
 A `HandshakeState` extends a `SymmetricState` with DH variables.

-To execute a Noise protocol you `Initialize()` a `HandshakeState`, then call `MixHash()` for any public keys that were exchanged prior to the handshake (see "pre-messages" in Section 6).
-Then you call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive message patterns from a handshake pattern.
+To execute a Noise protocol you `Initialize()` a `HandshakeState`.
+Then you call `WriteMessage()` and `ReadMessage()` to process each handshake message.
 If a decryption error occurs the handshake has failed and the `HandshakeState` is deleted without sending further messages.

 Processing the final handshake message returns two `CipherState` objects, the first for encrypting transport messages from initiator to responder, and the